PiyushMattoo/doradus-cassandracluster-openshift/README.md

 Set up the OpenShift Environment (https://developers.openshift.com/en/getting-started-client-tools.html)

-Set up amcluster of 2 Cassandra nodes (using https://github.com/dell-oss/cassandra-instance) and note down the IP of 1 Cassandra node to use for CASSANDRA_NODE_IP below.
+Set up a cluster of 2 Cassandra nodes (using https://github.com/dell-oss/cassandra-instance) and note down the IP of 1 Cassandra node to use for CASSANDRA_NODE_IP below.

 Create Doradus instance